chromaui/chromatic-docs/snapshots.md

 <div class="aside">

 Looking for information on snapshot billing?
-[Go to usage and billing docs](billing)
+[Go to billing docs](billing)

 </div>